There are many style guides that dictate how your sources should be cited. Further information is available at Citing Sources in the Subject Guides.

 - APA Style Guide

-- APA Style Guide to Electronic Resources - For formatting rules that apply to resources not found in the print manual.
+- APA Style Blog (Electronic Resources) - For formatting rules that apply to resources not found in the print manual.

 Chicago (Politics, Art, History)